drnserhio/hospitalManage/README.md

 > ### Spring boot social hospital project.

+This is project for hospital center.Peopple can registartrion and after this they are have account.
+In this account you have your complaint, diagnosis, treatment.Also if you want ask question, you can send chat message to doctor in application.

 This codebase was created to demonstrate a fully fledged full-stack application built with Spring boot + Mybatis including CRUD operations, authentication, routing, pagination, and more.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.